apache/zeppelin/docs/development/writingzeppelinvisualization.md

 #### 1. Load Helium package files from registry
-Zeppelin need to know what Visualization packages are available.
+Zeppelin needs to know what Visualization packages are available.
 Zeppelin searches _Helium package file_ from local registry (by default helium/ directory) by default.
 _Helium package file_ provides informations like name, artifact, and so on.
 It's similar to _package.json_ in npm package.

 Here's an example `helium/zeppelin-example-horizontalbar.json`